The Effects of Flipped Classrooms in Higher Education: A Causal Machine Learning Analysis: Abstract

 \section{Abstract}

-This study uses double/debiased machine learning to evaluate the impact of transitioning from lecture-based blended teaching to a flipped classroom concept in a cohort comparison of a large compulsory introductory statistics course at a German tuition-free university.
-Our findings indicate positive changes in students' self-conception and a reduction in procrastination behaviors.
-However, we also observe a decline in the enjoyment of classroom sessions.
-Contrary to theoretical expectations, we do not find significant positive effects on exam scores, passing rates, or knowledge retention.
-Unlike most studies, however, we can leverage detailed usage data from the flipped cohort, including the timeliness and completeness of pre-class video watching, as well as quiz participation patterns, to check how well students implemented each part of the curriculum.
-Our findings suggest that, on average, students in the flipped cohort implemented the instructional approach insufficiently, explaining the mechanism of our null results in exam performance and knowledge retention.
-This highlights the need for additional strategies to ensure that students actually benefit from a flipped curriculum.
+This study uses double/debiased machine learning (DML) to evaluate the impact of transitioning from lecture-based blended teaching to a flipped classroom concept.
+Our findings indicate effects on students' self-conception, procrastination, and enjoyment.
+We do not find significant positive effects on exam scores, passing rates, or knowledge retention.
+This can be explained by the insufficient use of the instructional approach that we can identify with uniquely detailed usage data and highlights the need for additional teaching strategies.
+Methodologically, we propose a powerful DML approach that acknowledges the latent structure inherent in Likert scale variables and, hence, aligns with psychometric principles.

 \textbf{Keyword:} Causal Machine Learning, Learning Analytics, Flipped Classroom in Higher Education, Introductory Statistics Course\\ \textbf{JEL:} A20, A22, I20, I21, I23

 \onehalfspacing